Fugazi discography

-The discography of Fugazi, an American post-hardcore band, consists of six studio albums, four EPs, a compilation album, a soundtrack album, a demo and a series of hundreds of live recordings.
+The discography of Fugazi, an American post-hardcore band, consists of six studio albums, four EPs, a compilation album, a soundtrack album, two demo albums and a series of hundreds of live recordings.
 All of the band's releases have been published by Dischord Records, the independent record label co-owned and operated by Fugazi singer and guitarist Ian MacKaye.

 Fugazi formed in Washington, D.C., in 1986 with a lineup of MacKaye, bassist Joe Lally, and drummer Brendan Canty.
 Guy Picciotto soon joined as a second singer, and the band released an eponymously titled EP in 1988.
 By the following year's Margin Walker EP, Picciotto was also playing guitar.
 The two EPs were compiled together as 13 Songs (1989).
 A third EP, 3 Songs, was released in a collectors edition by Sub Pop Records in 1989 and more widely with different artwork by Dischord in 1990.
 Later that year came Fugazi's first full-length studio album, Repeater, which was coupled with the 3 Songs EP for its CD release.
 1991's Steady Diet of Nothing was their first album to chart, reaching no. 63 on the UK Albums Chart.
 In on the Kill Taker (1993) was their first album to chart on the Billboard 200, reaching no. 153.

 1995's Red Medicine became the highest-charting album of Fugazi's career, reaching no. 126 in the United States and no. 18 in the United Kingdom.
 End Hits followed in 1998.
 In conjunction with Instrument, director Jem Cohen's 1999 documentary film about the band, Fugazi released the Instrument Soundtrack, consisting of instrumental music and previously unreleased studio outtakes and demos.
 The band's sixth studio album, The Argument, was released in 2001 along with the Furniture EP.

 Fugazi has been on an indefinite hiatus since 2002.
 Between 2002 and 2008, Dischord remastered and re-released 13 Songs, Repeater, Steady Diet of Nothing, In on the Kill Taker, Red Medicine, and End Hits.
 The Fugazi Live Series, an ongoing effort by Dischord to release recordings of over 800 Fugazi concerts, began in 2004.
 Initially releasing the shows on CD, the series switched to a digital distribution system in 2011.

 On November 18, 2014, Dischord released First Demo, 11 tracks the band recorded in January 1988.